Alert Section

 • tell you the likely charges in future if the arrears are not cleared

-Furthermore, your lender must not seek repossession unless all other reasonable attempts to resolve the situation have failed, and they must give you reasonable notice before taking that action.
 Offer to pay what you can afford when you discuss your options with your lender - continuing to make some payments is better than paying nothing and will help reduce your arrears.

 Identify the problem and make a plan

-Being repeatedly late with your mortgage could lead to repossession of your home
+Being repeatedly late with your mortgage could lead to repossession of your home.

 Your two-step plan: